4 Record-Breaking Roller Coasters at Fuji Q Highland in Japan

 • Height: 79m

 This roller coaster can be said to be the least intimidating among the four, but I would definitely still think twice (or thrice!) before daring to take this ride again.
-Fujiyama stands tall and proud at 79 metres, and was once the world’s tallest roller coasters.
+Fujiyama stands tall and proud at 79 metres, and was once the world’s tallest roller coaster.
 Given its height, riders can actually enjoy a fantastic view of Mount Fuji from the top.
-Warning: You’re only able to feast your eyes on this magnificent view for a total of just a few seconds before you descend on a whopping 70 metres kickass drop!
+Warning: You’re only able to feast your eyes on this magnificent view for a total of just a few seconds before you descend on a whopping 70 metre drop!
 Eeeek!

 Fujiyama is full of stomach-dropping twists, drops and turns, and brings its riders on one heck of a ride!
 A friend of mine was as blind as a bat without his spectacles, and his only memory of the ride was seeing alternating patches of blue (the sky) and white (Mount Fuji) that spiralled in all directions.
 What a trip!
-Of course I was of no help at all, and provided a screeching soundtrack of screams.
+Of course, I was of no help at all, and provided a screeching soundtrack of screams.

 Eejanaika – World’s Fastest 4th Dimension Roller Coaster

-Image credit: Fuji Q Highland
+Image credit: Fuji Q Highland | Official Website

 • Top Speed: 126km/h